United Kingdom

 Please refer to our "Europe & International" sub page for a chart comparing the UK and EU/Irish ban on providing accounting services to Russia.

-UK Government guidance (Statutory guidance Russia sanctions: guidance) (see in para 1.4) states that though the accounting and auditing services definitions are based on CPC codes, they are defined in Schedule 3J [inserted by the No.17 Regulations ] for clarity, given the differences in exceptions and licensing which apply to these two sectors.
+UK Government guidance (Statutory guidance Russia sanctions: guidance) (see end of para 1.6) states that though the accounting and auditing services definitions are based on CPC codes, they are defined in Schedule 3J [inserted by the No.17 Regulations ] for clarity, given the differences in exceptions and licensing which apply to these two sectors.
 The definition of accounting services is based on the Provisional Central Product Classification (CPC) Codes 1991 and includes CPC 86212 Accounting Review Services, CPC 86213 Compilation of Financial Statements services, CPC 86219 Other Accounting Services and CPC 86220 Bookkeeping Services, except tax returns.
 The definition of auditing services is also based on the Provisional CPC Code 1991, CPC 86211 Financial Auditing Services.

 Finally under this heading, readers should note a news item from Professional Standards Dept. of the Institute of August 23, 2023 where they alluded to awareness of the risk and obligations in relation to sanctioned goods as an important first step for those working in the accountancy profession so that they do not become party to the trade sanctions circumvention.
 The news item was issued in the context of the summary AML Alert Russia sanctions – Trade sanctions circumvention which was produced by the Accountancy AML Supervisors’ Group (AASG) from an extract from the UK Department of Business and Trade notice NTE 2023/08: Russia sanctions – Trade sanctions circumvention published 22 May 2023 .